amzn/smoke-aws/docs/Smoke_Roadmap_2021_22.md

 ---
 date: 2021-08-30 11:00
 description: Smoke Roadmap 2021/22.
-tags: support policy
+tags: roadmap, async/await
 ---
 # So what has happened

 Today [AWS announced](https://aws.amazon.com/blogs/developer/announcing-new-aws-sdk-for-swift-alpha-release/) an alpha release of a new [AWS SDK](https://github.com/awslabs/aws-sdk-swift) for Swift, compatible with both Server Side Swift and Apple platforms (iOS, iPadOS, watchOS, macOS and tvOS).
 It is an early access preview and **is currently not suitable for production**.

-Given this development has significant impact to the collection of Smoke packages we have developed, along with the fact that there are upcoming changes related to the adoption of async/await, this document discusses the roadmap for these packages.
+Given this development has significant impact to the collection of Smoke packages we have developed, along with the fact that there are upcoming changes related to the adoption of async/await, this document discusses the future roadmap for these packages.

 # SmokeFramework